waryjack/ewhen08x/README.md

 * Use 1d6 for Initiative: overrides the above selection for initiative rolls only (useful for Barbarians of Lemuria and Honor+Intrigue)
 * Attribute Initiative Bonus: select the _attribute_ that adds to initiative
 * Combat Ability Initiative Bonus: select the _combat ability_ that adds to initiative
+* Custom attributes for combat abilities: set which attribute is automatically selected when triggering a roll by clicking on a combat ability (e.g., if you set the "Custom Melee Attribute" to "Mind" then "Mind" will be pre-selected in the roll dialog when you click the "Melee" ability to make a dice roll). **Note**: this is currently not enabled for Initiative, due to potential confusion about the already existing "Initiative Bonus" settings listed above.
+Future updates should straighten that out.
 * Enable Priority Roll Initiative: enables priority roll, instead of straight descending initiative order - see _Everywhen_, page 35.
 * Reroll Initiative Every Round: choose whether to reroll each round, or keep the same initiative order for the whole combat
 * Resource tracks: depending on the setting/game you run, you can enable or disable certain resource tracks and pools, including **Resolve**, **Critical** tracks, and the different point pools (Hero Points, Arcana Points, etc.)